joelsonderegger/blockchain-resources/README.md

 How are tokens created?
 Tokens are created and distributed to the public through an Initial Coin Offering (ICO)

+### Token Launch
+[Token launches] (https://news.earn.com/thoughts-on-tokens-436109aabcbe) can be an alternative to traditional equity-based financings.

 ### Private Keys
 What do token buyers actually buy?
 The essence of what they buy is a private key.
 For Bitcoin, this looks something like this:
 5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF